 About Our Program

-The AdventHealth Celebration campus established the acute care PGY1 pharmacy residency program in 2018 however has had an ambulatory care focus PGY1 residency program since 2002.
-Our campus is also a clinical teaching site for several colleges of pharmacy, medicine, and nursing.
+The acute care PGY-1 Pharmacy Residency program was established at AdventHealth Celebration in 2018 however, our clinical pharmacists have been serving as preceptors and mentors to the ambulatory care focus PGY-1 pharmacy residents since 2002.
+Our campus is also a clinical teaching site for a number of colleges of pharmacy and medicine as well as nursing schools.
 AdventHealth Celebration provides resident pharmacists opportunity for direct patient care, as well as the ability to work with multi-disciplinary teams in a wide variety of specialties.
-As a member of the pharmacy team, you will work alongside our clinicians in a variety of decentralized patient care settings including the emergency department, critical care units, and internal medicine floors.
-You will also support pharmacy staffing services to provide safe and appropriate care to all areas of the hospital.
-Completion of the residency program at AdventHealth Celebration will develop essential skills to become a well-rounded pharmacist ready to work in a variety of inpatient settings.
+Our pharmacy team works very closely with providers in a variety of decentralized patient care settings (i.e. emergency department, critical care units, internal medicine floors, oncology unit, etc.).
+Resident pharmacists will also have the opportunity to staff in the Central Pharmacy and will receive training on how to safely process compounded intravenous and patient specific medications.
+Upon completion of the acute care PGY-1 Pharmacy Residency program at AdventHealth Celebration, our graduate residents will have developed essential skills to become well-rounded pharmacists ready to work in a variety of inpatient settings.

 Thank you for your interest in our program and if you have any questions, please feel free to reach out to us at any time.